sahlberg/PSL1GHT/README.md

 is required to build raw2h, ps3load, and sprxlinker requires libelf. ps3load requires zlib installed.
 Python 2.x is required to run fself.py, sfo.py, and pkg.py.
-Nvidia's [Cg Toolkit](http://developer.nvidia.com/object/cg_toolkit.html) is reqired for compiling vertex programs.
+Nvidia's [Cg Toolkit](http://developer.nvidia.com/object/cg_toolkit.html) is required for compiling vertex programs.
 The signing tools require libgmp.

 Most of the PSL1GHT samples included in the samples/ directory require various libraries from [ps3libraries](http://github.com/ps3dev/ps3libraries) to be